jamesbolitho/silverstripe-frontenduploadfield/README.md

 ## ToDo's:

-- Only been tested with images so needs further development with files
+- Only been tested with images so needs further development and testing with files.